ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The Group Manager stores multiple eligible authentication credentials (e.g., of the format accepted in the group) for the joining node.

-* The 'scope' parameter is not present in the Join Request, or it is present and specifies any set of roles not included in the following list: "requester", "responder", "monitor", ("requester", "responder").
-Future specifications that define a new role for members of OSCORE groups MUST define possible sets of roles (including the new role and existing roles) that are acceptable to specify in the 'scope' parameter of a Join Request.
+* The 'scope' parameter is not present in the Join Request, or it is present and specifies any of the following sets of roles: ("requester", "monitor") and ("responder", "monitor").

 * The Join Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.